11 facts about Jacob de Heusch

 De Heusch was born in Utrecht.
 He learnt drawing from his uncle, and travelled to Rome in 1675, where he acquired associates and patrons for whom he executed pictures after his return.
 According to Houbraken, he became a advocate of the Bentvueghels and made trips to Venice and other cities subsequent to friends, painting similar to Salvator Rosa.
 After several years in Italy he returned to Utrecht, where he lived once his brother, a postmaster.
 He continued painting, but was not severely productive, and most of his exploit was sent to Italy.
 He enjoyed making pleasure trips, and in 1698 he travelled to Berlin in imitation of his Bentvueghel buddy Johan Teyler, and it was on his final pleasure trip to Amsterdam to visit other Bent friends Albert van Spiers and Jan van der Keere, that he vomited blood and died presumably of injuries he had suffered a bit earlier in a fall from a carriage.

-See also Who is Giovanni Mansueti?
+See also This is Shibata Zeshin

 According to the RKD his Bent nickname was ‘Afdruk’ or ‘Copia’, and he was registered in Rome in 1686, 1691 and 1692.